 - Business financial planning

 - Broker-dealer services

-Most client money at Securian is invested in mutual funds -- around 82%.
-A further 9% is invested in stocks, with 7% held in cash or cash equivalents and various bonds.
+Most client money at Securian is invested in mutual funds.
+The rest is invested in stocks, cash or cash equivalents and various bonds.
 Advisors invest client assets according to the particular program or strategy used.

 Various methods of analysis are used to make investments including fundamental security analysis.
 Modern portfolio theory is used to develop the long-term strategies used with client accounts.